TOP 50+ Best Fashion Designers

-Alexander McQueen perfected his tailoring skills at reputable names such as Anderson & Shepherd, Barmans & Nathans, and Romeo Gigli before launching his own brand in 1992.
-Alexander McQueen was highly regarded in the fashion industry, recognized for his iconic sense of style, extravagance, and extraordinary design.
-It came as a devastating surprise when McQueen took his own life in 2010, shocking the fashion world and beyond.
+Alexander McQueen perfected his tailoring skills at reputable names such as Anderson & Shepherd, Barmans & Nathans, and Romeo Gigli before launching his brand in 1992.
+The designer was highly regarded in the fashion industry, recognized for his iconic sense of style, extravagance, and extraordinary design.
+It was a devastating surprise when McQueen took his own life in 2010, shocking the fashion world and beyond.
 The Alexander McQueen label designed Kate Middleton’s wedding gown showcased in 2011 and was praised across the globe for its beautiful craftsmanship.

 19. Valentino Garavani

-Born in Italy in 1932, Valentino Garavani studied fashion design at a young age, training in Paris in 1950 and starting his own fabulous line in Rome in 1959 after working for impressive houses like Dessus and Laroche.
-Valentino is celebrated for his profound ability to make women look utterly glamourous.
-The Italian maestro dressed influential women, such as Jacqueline Kennedy, and goes down in history for his signature fabric shade, Valentino Red.
+Born in Italy in 1932, Valentino Garavani studied fashion design at a young age, training in Paris in 1950 and starting his fabulous line in Rome in 1959 after working for impressive houses like Dessus and Laroche.
+Valentino is celebrated for his profound ability to make women look utterly glamorous.
+The Italian maestro dressed influential women, such as Jacqueline Kennedy, and goes down in history for his signature fabric shade, Valentino Red, and studded style!

 20. Miuccia Prada